o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ## What the fork?

-The contribution process hs these four basic steps:
+The contribution process has these four basic steps:

 1. Create branches for your changes in your fork of the O3DE docs repo.

 1. Commit your changes to branches on your fork.

-1. Submit PRs from the branches on your fork to `o3de:main`.
+1. Submit PRs from the branches on your fork to `o3de.org:main`.

 1. Respond to feedback in your PRs until the changes are approved and merged.

-A fork is your own copy of `o3de:main` on GitHub.
-You can do anything you like within your fork, though it is recommend that you keep your fork synced with `o3de:main`, and work within branches in your fork.
-Working this way ensures the integrity of `o3de:main` and makes it easy for you to work at your own pace, experiment with changes, and collaborate with other contributors.
+A fork is your own copy of `o3de.org:main` on GitHub.
+You can do anything you like within your fork, though it is recommend that you keep your fork synced with `o3de.org:main`, and work within branches in your fork.
+Working this way ensures the integrity of `o3de.org:main` and makes it easy for you to work at your own pace, experiment with changes, and collaborate with other contributors.
 To create a fork, perform the steps below:

 1. Go to the [O3DE docs repo](https://github.com/o3de/o3de.org).

-2. Fork `o3de:main`.
+2. Fork `o3de.org:main`.
 Choose the **Fork** button in the upper right hand corner of the page.
 For more information on creating forks, see [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

-3. Find your fork of `o3de:main`.
+3. Find your fork of `o3de.org:main`.
 Choose your profile icon in the upper-right corner of the GitHub page.
 Select **Your repositories** from the list.
 On your repositories page, choose the **o3de.org** repository.
 The page displays a directory listing of your fork with information about recent changes.

 {{< important >}}
 There is one very important thing to take note about your fork.
-At the very top of the repo listing, GitHub shows the status of your fork. **"This branch is even with o3de:main."** If your fork or the selected branch has not been synced, the message will tell you how many commits behind it is.
-If you've made commits to the fork or branch that have not been merged into `o3de:main`, it will tell you how many commits ahead it is.
-You need to maintain your fork and its branches to keep them current with `o3de:main`.
+At the very top of the repo listing, GitHub shows the status of your fork. **"This branch is even with o3de.org:main."** If your fork or the selected branch has not been synced, the message will tell you how many commits behind it is.
+If you've made commits to the fork or branch that have not been merged into `o3de.org:main`, it will tell you how many commits ahead it is.
+You need to maintain your fork and its branches to keep them current with `o3de.org:main`.
 You learn to maintain your fork below in [Sync your clone](#sync-your-clone).
 {{< /important >}}

 For more information on working with forks, see [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).